Skip to footer content

 Introduction to .NET MAUI

 .NET MAUI's modular and optimized architecture supports various programming languages, including C# and Visual Basic.
-Integrated seamlessly with Visual Studio, it ensures efficient .NET development, backed by the .NET Foundation and an active community net developers.
+Integrated seamlessly with Visual Studio, it ensures efficient .NET development, backed by the .NET Foundation and an active community of .NET developers.

 Understanding .NET MAUI and Its Components

-Tim also gives an overview about MAUI and explains that MAUI stands for Multi-Application User Interface, enabling applications to run on various platforms, including Android, iOS, macOS, Windows, and Tizen programmed under a single programming language.
+Tim also gives an overview of .NET MAUI, explaining that it stands for Multi-Application User Interface, enabling applications to run on various platforms, including Android, iOS, macOS, Windows, and Tizen, all programmed under a single programming language.
 However, Linux is not currently supported.
 He elaborates on the successor role of .NET MAUI to Xamarin and how it consolidates different .NET Core and .NET Framework flavors under .NET 6.

 Setting Up .NET MAUI in Visual Studio